confuzedskull/G2/readme.txt

 -esc to quit

 Known Bugs:
--objects following a drag point will spin continuously when they reach it -sometimes objects stop shooting for no reason -clicking and dragging an object sometimes activates the selection box
+-sometimes objects stop shooting for no reason -clicking and dragging an object sometimes activates the selection box